 BUILDING ENSEMBLE

-The usage of ensemble as a curatorial tool is important to understand my practice.
-I practice ensemble building in my curatorial methodology, allowing artists to gain deeper meaning about who their work is in conversation with and how their communities are making sense of their work.
-Ensemble as metaphor is also important to make sense of contextualizing our work in conversation with exhibitions and artists who have showcased the stories, breath, history, and livelihoods about and along a similar canon of work. - Curator, Cheyenne Wyzzard-Jones
+The usage of ensemble as a curatorial tool is central to our curatorial practice.
+Developed by Wyzzard-Jones, ensemble is a distinct curatorial methodology that redefines how exhibition communities are formed, dismantling traditional hierarchical divisions between artists, curator, and audience.
+Ensemble as metaphor is also important to make sense of contextualizing our work in conversation with exhibitions and artists who have showcased the stories, breath, history, and livelihoods about and along a similar canon of work.

 Dinner as Ceremony